IDFAcademy Summer School

 A week-long program for emerging film talent to elevate their script or rough cut

-To accommodate current travel restrictions, we are happy to share that the talents selected for this year's would-be IDFAcademy Summer School will be participating in our new talent development program, IDFA Project Space.
+To accommodate current travel restrictions, we are happy to share that the talents selected for this year's would-be IDFAcademy Summer School are participating in our new talent development program, IDFA Project Space.

-While we will miss the classic Summer School set up this year, we are very excited about the alternative arrangement, and we look forward to offering our talents an expansive program of creative and professional development with guidance from world-class filmmakers.
+While we will miss the classic Summer School set up in 2020, we are very excited about the alternative arrangement.
+We are happy to offer our talents an expansive program of creative and professional development with guidance from world-class filmmakers.

 We invite you to check out the program, and stay tuned for more information about future IDFAcademy Summer School editions once more details are available.